chaos0frenzy/OpenSUSE_WLSg_KDE_Plasma-6_Setup_script/README.md

 #### This script fully configures your OpenSUSE Tumbleweed WSL for WSLg useing KDE Plasma 6.
-For rapid deployment of graphical environment for opensuse tumbleweed wsl systems.
+For rapid deployment of graphical environment of opensuse tumbleweed wsl systems.
 #
 # Before you start:
 #